SamsungDForum/JuvoPlayer/README.md

 * JuvoReactNative seek in HLS, HTTP streams does not hide the activity indicator (missing seek completion signaling).
 * JuvoReactNative GUI does not support deeplinked shortcuts for SmartHub preview feature.
 * JuvoReactNative GUI playback settings view does not support setting default values (limitation of the React Native Tizen's Picker component).
-* JuvoReactNative GUI does not resume playback after switching from another app (multitasking).
+* JuvoReactNative GUI does not resume playback after switching from another app (no multitasking).

 **JuvoPlayer 1.4.9 (beta)**
 1. Features: